-The Ghaf tree is an essential and inspiring part of the ecosystem of our region content is defined on smart learning app
+The Ghaf tree is an essential and inspiring part of the ecosystem of our region

 The Ghaf tree provides a safe environment for many animals and is a source of valuable resources for plants and humans.
 It is also so important that if it disappears, all other living organisms in its ecosystem may become extinct.
 The Sustainability Suite at Expo 2020 will rely on this idea to focus on the interdependence of human health with the earth planet.